Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Introduction

+These assessments have established that automated factuality metrics correlate with human evaluations to varying degrees.
+But are such approaches actually attuned to the subtle question of factual consistency between inputs and outputs, or are they merely relying on shallow heuristic signals to make their judgments?
+If metrics do rely on shallow heuristic patterns, this raises questions about their reliability.
+It also makes them vulnerable to ``gaming'': Summaries or claims can be crafted to exploit heuristic shortcuts and artificially inflate scores without genuinely improving factual accuracy.
+Alternatively, LLM-based approaches may overly rely on their internal (parametric) knowledge to assess summaries, rather than assessing output factuality with respect to the source.
+In this work, we stress test a diverse set of SOTA factual consistency metrics on context-claim pairs that yield continuous factual consistency scores.
+Our analyses offer the following empirical results as our main contributions.

+\textbf{Metrics struggle when factuality requires reasoning beyond shallow cues.} In Section \ref{section:shallow_probe} we train a shallow MLP on surface-level heuristics and use its prediction confidence to categorize summaries as easy, moderate, or hard to assess for factuality.
+We find that all automated metrics exhibit substantial performance drops from easy to hard examples, suggesting they may be relying on superficial cues rather than nuanced reasoning.

+\textbf{Factuality metrics are somewhat responsive to factual corrections, but also often sensitive to irrelevant (benign) modifications to summaries.} In Section \ref{section:metric_sensitivity_controlled_manipulation}, we evaluate whether factuality metrics distinguish genuine factual corrections from inconsequential edits using a dataset of annotated summary pairs \citep{krishna2024genaudit} which comprise an inconsistent summary and a minimally edited, faithful revision.
+Ideally, metrics should assign higher scores to the corrected versions while remaining stable under benign, fact-preserving edits (e.g., paraphrasing).
+We find that while both specialized and prompt-based metrics respond to factual corrections, many---especially NLI-based SummaC and some specialized models (UniEval and Alignscore)---are overly sensitive to benign edits.
+In fact, some metrics exhibit greater score shifts from superficial changes than from actual factual improvements.
+By contrast, ChatGPT-DA consistently ranks faithful revisions higher while remaining robust to benign perturbations, suggesting that it may be a more reliable choice.

-\textbf{(Some) factual consistency metrics are gameable.} The preceding findings suggest that factuality metrics rely at least partially on superficial cues that do not directly reflect factual consistency.
-In turn, this suggests that we should be able to ``game'' them by inserting cues to systematically inflate scores assigned to model outputs.
-Indeed, we find that superfluous innocuous phrases used standalone or with summaries induce higher factuality scores.
-For many fine-tuned metrics, these artificial boosts from ``gamed'' summaries exceed the gains achieved from summaries generated by more factual models, exposing a critical vulnerability.
+\textbf{(Some) factual consistency metrics are gameable.} If factuality metrics rely at least partially on superficial cues, this suggests that we should be able to ``game'' them by inserting such cues to inflate scores assigned to model outputs.
+And indeed in Section \ref{section:gaming} we find that inserting superfluous, innocuous phrases---either alone or appended to claims—---can significantly inflate factuality scores.
+For NLI-based and specialized metrics, these artificial boosts often exceed the score gains achieved by genuinely more factual models (see Figure \ref{fig:gamed_summary_scores_contextualize}).
+ChatGPT-DA, however, shows minimal sensitivity to such manipulations, again suggesting that prompting LLMs for factuality assessment may offer more robust and reliable evaluations.
+However, this comes with a caveat.